snhb2002/Cybersecurity-Project-1/README.md

 Cybersecurity Project 1
 ## Automated ELK Stack Deployment

-These files were used to configure the network below in this repository.
+These files were used to configure the network below in this repository

 ![Netwrok_Diagram](https://github.com/snhb2002/Cybersecurity-Project-1/blob/f2e27114ed36cc4ba8bc79797a9e0551c8acebe6/diagrams/Network%20Diagram.png)